 Approximately 90 percent of people who are not immune will develop measles if they share a house with an infected person.

-A doctor will be able to diagnose measles fairly easily if the signs and symptoms are present.
+A doctor can normally diagnose measles by looking at the signs and symptoms.
 A blood test will confirm the presence of the rubeola virus.

 In most countries, measles is a notifiable disease.
-This means that doctors have to notify the authorities of any suspected cases.
+The doctor has to notify the authorities of any suspected cases.
 If the patient is a child, the doctor will also notify the school.

-A child with measles should not return to school until at least 5 days after the rash has appeared.
+A child with measles should not return to school until at least 5 days after the rash appears.

-There is no specific measles treatment.
-If there are no complications, the doctor will recommend plenty of rest and normal measures to control the fever and prevent dehydration (drink fluids).
-Symptoms will usually go away within 7-10 days.
+There is no specific treatment.
+If there are no complications, the doctor will recommend rest and plenty of fluids to prevent dehydration.

-- Fever - if the temperature is high, the child should be kept cool, but not too cold.
-Tylenol (paracetamol, acetaminophen) or ibuprofen are effective in controlling fever, as well as aches and pain.
-Children under 16 should not be given aspirin.
-Check with a doctor about acetaminophen dosage - too much can harm the child, especially the liver.
+- If the child's temperature is high, they should be kept cool, but not too cold.
+Tylenol or ibuprofen can help control fever, aches, and pains.
+Children under 16 years should not take aspirin.
+A doctor will advise about acetaminophen dosage, as too much can harm the child, especially the liver.

-- Conjunctivitis - if there is crustiness around the eyes, gently clean with a warm, damp cloth.
+- If there is crustiness around the eyes, gently clean with a warm, damp cloth.

-- Cough - cough medicines will not relieve the cough.
+- Cough medicines will not relieve a measles cough.
 Humidifiers or placing a bowl of water in the room may help.
-If the child is over 12, a glass of warm water with a teaspoon of lemon juice and two teaspoons of honey may help.
+If the child is over 12 months, a glass of warm water with a teaspoon of lemon juice and two teaspoons of honey may help.
 Do not give honey to infants.

-Adults over the age of 20 are more likely to have complications than healthy children over the age of 5.
+Older people are more likely to have complications than healthy children over the age of 5 years.

 Complications can include:

-- Pneumonia - patients with a weakened immune system who develop measles are vulnerable to developing bacterial pneumonia (Streptococcus pneumoniae), which can be fatal if not treated.
+Patients with a weakened immune system who have measles are more susceptible to bacterial pneumonia.
+This can be fatal if not treated.